Wernher von Braun: Membership in the Allgemeine-SS

 Von Braun joined the SS horseback riding school on 1 November 1933 as an SS-Anwärter.
 He left the following year.
 In 1940, von Braun joined the SS and was given the rank of Untersturmführer in the Allgemeine-SS and issued membership number 185,068.
 In 1947, he gave the U.S. War Department this explanation:

 In spring 1940, one SS-Standartenführer (SS-Colonel) Müller from Greifswald, a bigger town in the vicinity of Peenemünde, looked me up in my office...and told me that Reichsführer-SS Himmler had sent him with the order to urge me to join the SS.
 I told him I was so busy with my rocket work that I had no time to spare for any political activity.
 He then told me, that...the SS would cost me no time at all.
-I would be awarded the rank of a[n] "Untersturmfuehrer" (lieutenant) and it were [sic] a very definite desire of Himmler that I attend his invitation to join.
+I would be awarded the rank of a[n] "Untersturmfuehrer" (lieutenant) and it was a very definite desire of Himmler that I attend his invitation to join.

 I asked Müller to give me some time for reflection.
 He agreed.

 Realizing that the matter was of highly political significance for the relation between the SS and the Army, I called immediately on my military superior, Dr. Dornberger.
 He informed me that the SS had for a long time been trying to get their "finger in the pie" of the rocket work.
 I asked him what to do.
 He replied on the spot that if I wanted to continue our mutual work, I had no alternative but to join.

 When shown a picture of himself standing behind Himmler, von Braun said that he had only worn the SS uniform that one time, but in 2002 a former SS officer at Peenemünde told the BBC that von Braun had regularly worn the SS uniform to official meetings.
 He began as an Untersturmführer (Second lieutenant) and was promoted three times by Himmler, the last time in June 1943 to SS-Sturmbannführer (Major).
 Von Braun later stated that these were simply technical promotions received each year regularly by mail.